V-P-A-AppDev/MINIMAP/README.md

 There are two types of Users : a Helper and a Requester.

 ### Helper
-a user that agree to help other users.
+A user that agree to help other users.
 He is notifid when another user ask for one.

 ### Requester
-a user that asks for aid.
+A user that asks for aid.
 Send a request to the users around him.
 ___
 ## The goal
 ___